Digital Publishing Success: A Look at the Numbers

 As teachers and observers of the digital publishing revolution, we are drawn to the positive stories coming out of the digital publishing environment.
 We share these stories with you, because as publishers, this information can impact the way you present your content and change the way you think about your business.

-The recent information brings to light new potential devices, sales and revenues that are all helping to shape the future of digital magazine, e-book and newspaper publishing.
+The recent information brings to light new potential devices, sales and revenues that are all helping to shape the future of digital publishing success:

--15.43 million iPads sold in Q4 of 2011.
+– 237.5 million iPads sold.
 It’s been clear from the start that Apple has the lead in tablet sales.
-Recently the company announced selling 15.43 million iPads in Q4, which is an increase of 111 percent from Q4 of 2010.
+Recently the company announced selling 12.3 million iPads in Q4, which is down from previous years but likely due to market saturation.

 When was the last time you saw an industry grow like this?
-An 11% increase in a month’s time is significant, even if it happens during a holiday season.
 Considering the predictions for the next few years, more impressive increases are expected to come.

 Digital publishing is no longer a dream.
-Today, legacy publishers have the ability to bring decades of content into the digital environment and sell digital editions to a viable audience.
+Today, legacy publishers can bring decades of content into the digital environment and sell digital editions to a viable audience.
 The learning curve is minimal on tablet devices, massive audiences are scooping them up and digital publishers are starting to offer high-quality digital content.

 The digital revolution is well underway; something publishers were hoping for.